romankolivashko/drum-kit/README.md

 * _JavaScript ES6_

 ## Description
-Press any of "ASDFGHJKL" to play a drum sound.
+Press any of "ASDFGHJKL" to play the sound.

 ## Setup/Installation Requirements